auliafilth/Assignment2/README.md

 - Run the provided example with `python cartpole_learn.py`
   - A GUI window should appear showing the carpole falling over
   - The code should print the error per episode to terminal standard output
+- Enter ctrl+c to stop the process

-## Starting to write your own code
+## How to interact with this system using your own code

 You only have to add code to one file: src/cartpole_learn.py.
 Except for parameter changes to the simulator that you might try, all the code can be placed in the policyfn method.